Columbia University (Art History)

 International Center of Photography (Other)

 Hi there!
 My name is Meghna and I have been tutoring kids in math, Spanish, and writing for over eight years.
 I began tutoring while I was still in high school and continued during my time as an undergraduate at Columbia University.
 At Columbia, I tutored through the Columbia University Tutoring and Translating Agency (CUTTA) and I was in charge of a group of students with whom I met once or twice a week to help with various math classes.
 I believe that there is a fundamental difference between having a skill and being able to teach that skill, and luckily I fit both categories.
 As the oldest of four children, I have been a mentor to others all my life and hence, tutoring is a huge passion of mine because the results are so tangible.
 I find tutoring to be incredibly rewarding, especially when students themselves see results from the help I am able to give.
+I am currently a law student in my second year and really enjoy tutoring in my spare time.
 Contact me if you'd like to set up a session!

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.